 You should track three stats on every round.
 Your score, the number of putts and fairways hit.
 If you’re still scoring a 100 or more, or have those 8’s and 9’s on every round, you should also track the number of penalties.
 Tracking penalties require the premium version of Swing U. I used to have 5, or 6 or more penalties per round.
 Now, I only have maybe 1 or 2, so I don’t track penalties anymore.
 Most penalties were made with my driver, so I worked on my drive for months.

-It seemed like I had a lot of 3 putts.
+Then it seemed like I had a lot of 3 putts.
 So I started tracking the number of putts per hole.
 The app would provide me stats on average per hole and average per round, and how many total putts for any given round.
 I noticed that putts per round were 40 or more and my average per hole was well over 2.
 I worked on putting, to get that number down.
 6 or 7 three putts in

 By using an app, you can use it to spot problem areas in your game that you need to work on, and measure improvements.

-If you’re going to use one golf app, I would suggest Swing U. The free version allows you to track your score and number of puts on each hole and also your playing partners score if you prefer.
+If you’re going to use one golf app, I would suggest Swing U. The free version allows you to track your score and number of puts on each hole and also your playing partners score if you want.
 It gives you the distance and also an overview picture of the hole.

 The app keeps track of all your rounds of golf.
 It can show you some averages, such as average score per round, the average score on par 3’s, par 4’s and par 5’s.
 It will also provide some putting stats also, like putts per hole, putts per GIR.
 It will also give you an unofficial handicap.
 Why unofficial?
 Don’t get me started on the USGA handicapping system.

 If you don’t want to track your score or any other stats, then you can’t go wrong with the Garmin watch for distance on the golf course.
+There is a less expensive Garmin watch that has golf distance, without all the exercise and steps tracking.